jcomeauictx/casperscript/README.md

 postscript code can still be run), but that's going to take a back seat.
 Too complicated.

+*PLEASE NOTE* that casperscript is optimized for utility, not safety; it uses the `-dNOSAFER` option to ghostscript, thus it is not suitable for server-side applications.
+See <https://blog.redteam-pentesting.de/2023/ghostscript-overview/> for some of the reasons why.

 John Comeau jc@unternet.net 2023-03-21

 # quickstart